-It took 130 years to get from the theoretical design of a device to automatically calculate mathematical problems to the first example of modern consoles.
+It took 130 years to get from the theoretical design of a device

-Charles Babbage’s Difference engine was one of the first examples of a computer as well as one of the very first and most certainly not the last, examples of a machine being better than most humans at maths.
-Unfortunately due to engineering limits at the time the Difference engine wasn't successfully built until 1991 when Babbage’s designs were proven to be valid.
+examples of a computer as well as one of the very first and most certainly not the last, examples of a machine

-With the problems the Difference engine had that leaves the title of ‘example of one of the first programmable computers’ to go to a device like Colossus, used by British code breakers in World War II.
+like Colossus, used by British code breakers in World War II.
 Colossus was developed to decode the German ciphers to their submarine Captains.
 It was developed by Tommy Flowers and mathematicians Dorothy Du Boisson and Elsie Booker though both women received little or no mention in computing history, much like a lot of the women involved in computer development through the years.

 With the computing prequel over with let's fast forward to the 50's.